-- Demand-Side Platforms (DSPs): Platforms that allows you to purchase ad space through an ad exchange, like Google Ad Manager, which features advertising inventory from publishers.
+- Demand-Side Platforms (DSPs): Platforms that allow you to purchase ad space through an ad exchange, like Google Ad Manager, which features advertising inventory from publishers.

-- Supply-Side Platforms (SSPs): Platforms that allows publishers to manage and offer ad space to advertisers, marketers, and other parties interested in purchasing ad space.
+- Supply-Side Platforms (SSPs): Platforms that allow publishers to manage and offer ad space to advertisers, marketers, and other parties interested in purchasing ad space.

-- Data Management Platforms (DMP): Platforms that allows organizations to collect and manage user data for digital marketing purposes, such as programmatic advertising.
+- Data Management Platforms (DMP): Platforms that allow organizations to collect and manage user data for digital marketing purposes, such as programmatic advertising.

 How does programmatic advertising work?

-- Arrive: Whenever a user arrives on a website involved with programmatic advertising, it triggers the automated advertising process to start.
+- Arrive: Whenever a user arrives at a website involved with programmatic advertising, it triggers the automated advertising process to start.
 As programmatic advertising happens in milliseconds, users don’t even notice it.

 - Read: After receiving information on the available ad space, the SSP analyzes a user’s cookies.
 The goal here is to learn as much as possible about the user, from their demographics to their interests, to deliver a relevant ad.